 New Jersey Condo Law Update (2026): Structural Inspections and Reserve Funding Rules Explained

-Updated January 2026.
-New Jersey’s condo and co-op “Structural Integrity” law was signed in early 2024.
-Since then, the State adopted amendments in 2025 (often called “fix-it legislation”) that primarily changed the reserve funding portion of the law.
+Updated July 2026.
+New Jersey’s condo and co-op “Structural Integrity” law took effect January 8, 2024.
+The State then adopted amendments in 2025 (S3992, often called the “fix-it legislation”) that primarily changed the reserve funding portion of the law.
 The structural inspection requirements did not change.
 This article explains what the law requires today and what it means for condo owners, buyers, and sellers in the South Jersey Shore market (Atlantic County and Cape May County).

 Quick Summary: What Changed Since 2024

 • No change to structural inspections.
-The inspection rules are still based on building construction type (concrete/steel vs wood-frame) and building age.
+The inspection rules are still based on building construction type and building age.

 • The reserve section was amended.
 The updated law clarifies what “adequate” reserves means and adds a temporary funding option for associations that are behind.